SECTION 1. INTRODUCTION – 3 minutes

 You have just received a report that there is a fuel leak from the left wing of the Boeing 737.

-Please relay this information to the Boeing pilot and reply appropriately.
+Please relay this information to the Boeing pilot and reply appropriately to the pilot’s transmissions.

 RECORDING TWO